ICA Community of Practice for Bioeconomy Education

 embedding the mindset of the bioeconomy in the curricula of Bachelor degree programmes

-will be held on Thursday 19 and Friday 20 May
+was held on Thursday 19 and Friday 20 May

 at the Monasterium Poortackere, Ghent, Belgium